Can CPS Investigators Take Pictures during Home Visits in Texas?

 If you are being investigated by Child Protective Services, consider speaking with a knowledgeable lawyer to protect your rights and fight for your best interest.

 You need to understand what CPS can and cannot do during a home visit, including taking pictures of your house and child.
-Schedule a free consultation with our Copperas Cove CPS lawyers at The Law Office of Brett H. Pritchard.
+Schedule a free consultation with our Copperas Cove CPS lawyers at the Law Office of Brett H. Pritchard.
 Call us at (254) 781-4222 or contact us online today to schedule your FREE case review.

 Related Reading